yktoo/yktoo.com/content/blog/posts/0417/index.en.md

 ## What are shortcodes?

 In short, a *shortcode* is a kind of template you can use in your content files.
 They can be trivial, like those wrapping a piece of text in a `<b>...</b>` sequence, or quite involved like the built-in `tweet` shortcode.
-You can learn more on that from the {{< a "https://gohugo.io/content-management/shortcodes/" "official Hugo documentation" >}}.
+You can learn more on that from the [official Hugo documentation](https://gohugo.io/content-management/shortcodes/).